run2bizdocs/docs-1/pt-br/docs/citsmart-esp-8/get-started/installation-and-upgrade/download-software.md

     ```

-5-Observar que o retorno do comando deve ser algo como no exemplo abaixo.
+5. Observar que o retorno do comando deve ser algo como no exemplo abaixo.

 Copying configuration to new core instance directory: